oats-center/pod/build-guide.md

 You can add one by selecting `Service-profiles` from the left menu panel, and choosing `+ CREATE`.
 Please use these settings:

-- Service-profile name: 'POD Profile'
+- Service-profile name: `POD Profile`
 - Network-server: Choose `POD Network Server`
 - Check "Add gateway meta-data"
 - Device-status request frequency: `1`